 - Health Science Courses in Belize: Our health courses link the health of human populations to the local ecological and cultural environment.
 Health issues are explored through visits with local health leaders, traditional healers and visits to local and national health organizations in this developing country.
 The rich cultural and environmental diversity in this English speaking country provides a great setting for the courses listed below.
 Courses carry three credit hours, and are transferrable to home universities with pre-approval.
-Winter course dates are December 26, 2015 – January 9, 2016 and January 9 – 23, 2016; one course: $2,995, two courses: $4,825 (airfare not included).
-Courses are also offered in the summer, in May and June.
+Travel dates are December 26, 2017, January 7, 2018, and January 21, 2018; one course: $2,995.
+Ask about pricing for two courses Fees include housing (varies by course), airport transfers, class excursions, breakfast and orientation.
+Airfare and insurance are not included.
 For full details on our courses and the syllabus for each course, please click on the links below or go to our website at www.celabelize.com.

 - MEDLIFE Our mission is to help families achieve greater freedom from the constraints of poverty, empowering them to live healthier lives.
 Our patients did not choose to be poor, but they have chosen to strive toward a better life; MEDLIFE stands beside them in this pursuit.We aim to achieve this goal through partnering with motivated individuals in poor communities working to improve their access to MEDs: Medicine, Education and community Development.
 MEDLIFE believes access to quality healthcare is a basic human right.To this end, we commit our time, resources, knowledge and hope to bring Medicine, Education and Development to Low Income Families Everywhere.MEDLIFE believes that in order to improve the overall health and welfare of families and communities in need, a comprehensive approach is needed.
 With this goal in mind, MEDLIFE seeks to deliver aid through three broad avenues: Medicine, Education, and Development.http://www.medlifeweb.org/about-us/what-is-medlife.html